AI for Energy and Utilities

 • Are your maintenance teams responding to equipment failures after they happen, or do you have a model that surfaces failure risk before it trips?

-• Are your grid demand forecasts accurate enough to optimise reserve procurement, or are you carrying excess reserve to cover forecast uncertainty?
+• Are your grid demand forecasts accurate enough to optimize reserve procurement, or are you carrying excess reserve to cover forecast uncertainty?

-RaftLabs builds AI for energy and utilities in the US, UK, and Australia: predictive maintenance, demand forecasting, pipeline anomaly detection, and renewable output forecasting.
+RaftLabs builds AI for energy and utilities across the US, UK, Europe, Canada, GCC, South Africa, and Southeast Asia: predictive maintenance, demand forecasting, pipeline anomaly detection, and renewable output forecasting.
 Each engagement is fixed-price after a discovery week that maps your SCADA data to a specific cost target.

 Trusted by